 Whilst in Manchester I reached a significant milestone; I had sold £200,000 of insurance through With Jack’s website.
 I’d go on to sell another £150,000 by the end of the year.

-I only started experiementing with paid marketing at the end of 2019.
-However, in March I had my first stall at an event.
-It was a photography workshop / conference and was a big success.
 I think the reason my stall performed well was because it was an approachable environment where people could ask me questions.
 It was an intimate event with a good community vibe.
 I didn’t have any competition (there were no other ‘insurance people’), so photographers opened up to me about their problems.
-Having a background as a wedding photographer certainly helped.
+Having a background as a wedding photographer also helped.

 At the beginning of April I travelled to Rome with a group of friends from Uist.
-This was a really fun trip.
+This was my favourite trip of the year.
 Shawshank’s brother is a priest in Rome, so he took us sightseeing and to his favourite restaurants.